browserengineering/book/book/animations.md

 Compositing leaves
 ==================

 Let's implementing compositing.
-To start, we'll put paint commands (the leaves of the display list) in composited layers, and all other display items in the draw display list.
-To do that we'll need to traverse the display list, identify all paint commands, and move them to composited layers.
-Then we'll need to create the draw display list that combines the composited layers.
+We'll need to traverse the display list, identify paint commands, and move them to composited layers.

-Let's start by identifying paint commands with an `is_paint_command` method.
-It'll return `False` for generic display items:
+Then we'll need to create the draw display list that combines these composited layers.
+To keep things simple, we'll start by creating a composited layer for every paint command.

+We'll want an `is_paint_command` method on display items to identify paint commands.
+It'll return `False` by default:

 ``` {.python}
 class DisplayItem: